-On the 13th of July 2023, the Home Secretary commissioned HMICFRS to undertake a thematic inspection of the handling of misconduct in fire and rescue services in England.
-This report is expected to be published in June 2024, the impact of the findings on West Yorkshire is at this moment unknown.
+On the 13th July 2023, the Home Secretary commissioned HMICFRS to undertake a thematic inspection of the handling of misconduct in fire and rescue services in England.
+This report was published in August 2024, which included fifteen recommendations.
+The impact of these recommendations on the service has been assessed and an action plan is in place to address them.